drkarim/Word-Indexer/readme.md

 ## Instructions to run:
-- Uncompress the zip file install requirements:
+- Uncompress the zip file provided

+- install requirements:
 `pip install -r requirements.txt`

 - Run `DocumentReader.py` from command-line using the following: